dvzmr/dvzmr/README.md

 ## Experience

--  👔 Looking for my first job or internship opportunity in Software Development or Cybersecurity
+-  👔 Looking for my first job or internship opportunity in Software Development

 ## Interests

 - 🤖 Application Development
-- 🌐 Cybersecurity and Pentest
 - 📈 System Analysis and Architecture
 - 🎯 Database Design and Optimization